seb-gonzalez/mule_fundamentals_1/README.md

 This Mule project will allow you to learn how to say 'good morning' in three different languages given a parameter to the API:

-- [] localhost:8001/?language=Spanish
+- [ ] localhost:8001/?language=Spanish
   `Buenos dias`
-- [] localhost:8001/?language=English
+- [ ] localhost:8001/?language=English
 	`Morning all!`
-- [] localhost:8001/?language=French
+- [ ] localhost:8001/?language=French
 	`Bonjour`

-If you fancy to follow all the detailed instructions on how to create this project click on the link below:
+If you fancy following all the detailed instructions on how to create this project click on the link below:

 https://vimeo.com/119207308